CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Experiment setup

 \subsection{MATB-II Software}

-To induce varying amounts of cognitive load, we used the Multi-Attribute Task Battery (MATB-II) tool \cite{santiago2011multi} developed by the National Aeronautics and Space Administration (NASA)\footnote{https://www.nasa.gov/ [Accessed: 2022-06- 05]}.
-This tool was developed to facilitate research on human multi-task performance and mental workload.
+To induce varying amounts of cognitive load, we used the Multi-Attribute Task Battery (MATB-II) tool \cite{santiago2011multi} developed by the National Aeronautics and Space Administration (NASA)\footnote{https://www.nasa.gov/ [Accessed: 2022-06-05]}.
+MatB-II is a widely used software by researchers to induce cognitive load in participants.
+This tool was developed to facilitate research on human multi-task performance and mental workload and has been widely used for assessing emotions and cognitive load in various scientific disciplines \cite{bulikhov2023effect, kennedy2017making, chandra2015eeg, qu2021classification, yang2023mental}.
+MATB-II is able to induce different levels of cognitive load in participants by changing the complexity of the tasks performed.
+It consists of 5 different tasks which can be active individually or at the same time to control the complexity, making it ideal for our application.
 As shown in Figure \ref{fig:matbgui}, the MATB-II interface has five regions comprising four tasks and one scheduling region.
 These regions are explained as follows: